apache/flink/docs/dev/table/sql/queries.md

 In order to access a table in a SQL query, it must be [registered in the TableEnvironment]({{ site.baseurl }}/dev/table/common.html#register-tables-in-the-catalog).
 A table can be registered from a [TableSource]({{ site.baseurl }}/dev/table/common.html#register-a-tablesource), [Table]({{ site.baseurl }}/dev/table/common.html#register-a-table), [CREATE TABLE statement](#create-table), [DataStream, or DataSet]({{ site.baseurl }}/dev/table/common.html#register-a-datastream-or-dataset-as-table).
 Alternatively, users can also [register catalogs in a TableEnvironment]({{ site.baseurl }}/dev/table/catalogs.html) to specify the location of the data sources.

-For convenience `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
-Hence, `Table` objects can be directly inlined into SQL queries (by string concatenation) as shown in the examples below.
+For convenience, `Table.toString()` automatically registers the table under a unique name in its `TableEnvironment` and returns the name.
+So, `Table` objects can be directly inlined into SQL queries as shown in the examples below.

 **Note:** Flink's SQL support is not yet feature complete.
 Queries that include unsupported SQL features cause a `TableException`.
 The supported features of SQL on batch and streaming tables are listed in the following sections.